-Even in the Andromeda Galaxy — which is bright, large and at 2.3 million light-years away relatively close to Earth — we can distinguish only the largest stars and a few variable stars (notably Cepheid variables) are bright enough to shine in telescopes from that distance.
+Even in the Andromeda galaxy — which is bright, large and at 2.3 million light-years away relatively close to Earth — we can distinguish only the largest and brightest stars.
 A sun-size star would be too difficult for us to see.
 So astronomers estimate, using some of the techniques below.

-The primary way astronomers estimate stars in a galaxy is by determining the galaxy's mass.
-The mass is estimated by looking at how the galaxy rotates, as well as its spectrum using spectroscopy.
+The primary way astronomers estimate the number of stars in a galaxy is by determining the galaxy's mass.
+This can be done by analyzing the rotation of the galaxy and the spectrum of the light it emits.

-All galaxies are moving away from each other, and their light is shifted to the red end of the spectrum because this stretches out the light's wavelengths.
-This is called "redshift."
-In a rotating galaxy, however, there will be a portion that is more blueshifted (stretched towards the shorter wavelengths) because that portion is slightly moving toward Earth.
+In a rotating galaxy, however, there will be a portion that is more blueshifted (stretched towards the shorter wavelengths) because that portion is rotating toward Earth.
 Astronomers must also know what the inclination or orientation of the galaxy is before making an estimate, which is sometimes simply an "educated guess," Kornreich said.

-A technique called "long-slit spectroscopy" is best for performing this type of work.
-Here, an elongated object such as a galaxy is viewed through an elongated slit, and the light is refracted using a device such as a prism.
-This breaks out the colors of the stars into the colors of the rainbow.
+A technique called long-slit spectroscopy is best for performing this type of work.
+Here, an elongated object such as a galaxy is viewed through an elongated slit, and the light is refracted using a prism.
+This breaks down the colors of the stars into the colors of the rainbow.

-Some of those colors will be missing, displaying the same "patterns" of missing portions as certain elements of the periodic table that absorbed parts of the light.
+Some of those colors will be missing, displaying patterns of missing portions as elements of the periodic table that absorbed parts of the light.
 This lets astronomers figure out what elements are in the stars.
 Each type of star has a unique chemical fingerprint that would show up in telescopes.
-(This is the basis of the OBAFGKM sequence astronomers use to distinguish between types of stars.)

 Any kind of telescope can do this sort of spectroscopy work.
 Kornreich often uses the 200-inch telescope at the Palomar Observatory at the California Institute of Technology, but he added that almost any telescope of sufficient size would be adequate.

-The ideal would be using a telescope in orbit because scattering occurs in Earth's atmosphere from light pollution and also from natural events — even something as simple as a sunset.
+The ideal would be using a telescope in orbit because scattering occurs in Earth's atmosphere.
 The Hubble Space Telescope is one observatory known for this sort of work, Kornreich added.
 It's successor, the James Webb Space Telescope, launched in December 2021, will contribute to this work as well.

-Between different galaxies of the same mass, there could be variances as to the types of stars and the overall mass.
+Between different galaxies of the same mass, there could be differences as to the types of stars and the overall mass.
 Kornreich cautioned this would be very hard to speak about generally, but said that one difference could be looking at elliptical galaxies vs. spiral galaxies such as our own, the Milky Way.
-Elliptical galaxies tend to have more K- and M-type red dwarf stars than spiral galaxies, and because they are older, will have less gas because that was blown away during their evolution.
+Elliptical galaxies tend to have more K- and M-type red dwarf stars than spiral galaxies.
+Because elliptical galaxies are older, they will have less gas because that was blown away during their evolution.

-Once a galaxy's mass is determined, the other tricky thing is figuring out how much of that mass is stars.
-Most of the mass will be made up of dark matter, a type of matter that emits no light but which is believed to make up most of the universe together.
+Once a galaxy's mass is determined, the other tricky thing is figuring out how much of that mass is made of stars.
+Most of the mass will be made up of dark matter, a type of matter that emits no light but which is believed to make up most of the mass of the universe.

 "You have to model the galaxy and see if you can understand what the percentage of that mass of stars is," Kornreich said.
-"In a typical galaxy, if you measure its mass by looking at the rotation curve, about 90 percent of that is dark matter."
+"In a typical galaxy, if you measure its mass by looking at the rotation curve, about 90% of that is dark matter."

-With much of the remaining "stuff" in the galaxy made up of diffuse gas and dust, Kornreich estimated that about 3 percent of the galaxy's mass will be made up of stars, but that could vary.
-Further, the size of the stars itself can greatly vary from something that is the size of our sun, to something dozens of times smaller or bigger.
+With much of the remaining stuff in the galaxy made up of diffuse gas and dust, Kornreich estimated that about 3% of the galaxy's mass will be made up of stars, but that could vary.
+Further, the size of the stars itself can greatly vary from something the is the size of our sun, to something dozens of times smaller or bigger.